 6. Required Disclosures

-As a landlord in California, you must make disclosures on:
+As a landlord in California, you must make disclosures to renters on:

 • Bed bugs